Streets of Heaven (song)

-"Streets of Heaven" is a song co-written and recorded by Australian country music artist Sherrié Austin.
-It was released in June 2003 as the first single and title track from her album Streets of Heaven.
-Austin wrote the song with Paul Duncan and Al Kasha.
+"Streets of Heaven" is a song by Australian country music artist Sherrié Austin.
+The track was penned by Austin, Paul Duncan, and Al Kasha and produced by Jeff Balding and Dann Huff.
+The song was released on June 2, 2003, as the lead single to Austin's fourth studio album of the same name via Broken Bow Records, her first single release under the label.

 Content

 The song relates the latest in a mother's series of 2 AM hospital room prayers for her seriously ill and dying seven-year-old daughter.
 The title refers to the last line in each chorus, as well as the end of the song, wherein she makes the request, "So if you take her with you today, will you make sure she looks both ways, And would you hold her hand when she crosses the streets of Heaven."

 Critical reception

 The song received a favorable review from Ray Waddell of Billboard, who wrote that it is "the kind of tear-jerker that a country audience would absolutely embrace if given half a chance."